JHurley89/CoffeeSales/README.md

 # CoffeeSales
 Excel project using Maven Analytics data examining sales at a coffee shop.
+For this project, I calculated revenue and added columns for the month and day of the week.
+Afterward, I created a series of pivot tables detailing revenue by month and transactions per day, hour, and product category.
+Also product type by count of transaction and revenue.
+I added a slicer for the shop location and made a series of pivot charts to display all the data.